shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/outgoing-bid-response-to-ssps.md

 ---
-title : Outgoing Bid Response to SSPs description : learn about Outgoing Bid Response to SSPs.
+title : Outgoing Bid Response to SSPs description : Learn about Outgoing Bid Response to SSPs.
 ---